Pregnant Women Support Act

 Kristen began her interest in politics at Michigan State University where she was elected to serve as a Precinct Delegate during her sophomore year.
 She worked for State Representative Rick Sitz and went on to work for the Government Affairs Office at Michigan State University.
 After graduation, Kristen followed her lifelong dream to work on Capitol Hill where she eventually rose to serve in the highest position as the Chief of Staff for Congressman Jim Barcia.

 Day speaks on behalf of women and pro-life Democrats.
-She has been a guest on radio talk shows like NPR's Talk of the Nation, and has appeared on FOX News and Channel 7.
+She has been a guest on radio talk shows like NPR's Talk of the Nation and has appeared on FOX News, MSNBC, EWTN and other major news outlets.
 She has been quoted in USA Today, The Washington Times, Boston Globe, Chicago Tribune, The San Francisco Chronicle and other news outlets.